 Methods D (nickel- and chromium-bearing alloys) and F (stainless steels) overcome some of the limitations of the rubber band technique and allow the determination of the critical crevice temperature (CCT) of a material.
 In the standard, the CCT is defined as the minimum temperature, in °C, to produce crevice attack at least 0.025-mm deep on the bold surface of a specimen beneath the crevice former, ignoring edge attack.
-The methods can also be used to rank alloy performance, aid in materials selection, and the design of new materials.[56, 80-83]
+The methods can also be used to rank alloy performance, aid in materials selection and in the design new materials.[51, 72-75]

-Methods D and F involve immersing creviced samples in acidified 6 wt% $FeCl_3 + 1$ wt% HCl (pH adjusted to pH = 1.0) for a period of time.
+Methods D and F involve immersing creviced samples in acidified 6 wt% FeCl3 + 1 wt% HCl (pH adjusted to pH = 1.0) for a period of time.
 Both methods use TFE-fluorocarbon MCA, and various geometries and construction materials are allowed.
 Method D recommends a torque of 0.28 N·m, whereas Method F suggests 1.58 N·m for stainless steel.
 However, authors have reported that applied torque values between 2 and 8 N·m were required to produce the most reproducible crevice corrosion results when evaluating highly corrosion-resistant nickel alloys.
-[84] The recommended duration of the immersion is 72-h (Method D) and 24-h (Method F).
+[76] The recommended duration of the immersion is 72-h (Method D) and 24-h (Method F).
 The length of the tests was evaluated by interlaboratory testing.